Expert opinions: The cost of human error and the role of weighing processes and technology

 The right weighing equipment can safeguard against the risk of human error, but the wrong solutions can hinder your efforts and lead to costly consequences.
 While the checklist of considerations helps to point you in the right direction, it is always a good idea to consult with a specialist weighing expert who understands your needs and can help you to navigate through the countless options and match you to the best-fit solution.

 At Northern Balance, we have over 150 years’ collective weighing expertise and offer no-obligation, impartial advice on hundreds of makes and models of weighing equipment for laboratory and industrial environments.
-Contact our regional weighing experts who will work with you to comprehensively review your needs and provide bespoke solutions that meet your budget and exacting requirements.
+With the availability of financial support such as the super-deduction tax relief and up to 20% off our range of weighing equipment, now is the ideal time to contact our regional weighing experts who will work with you to comprehensively review your needs and provide bespoke solutions that meet your budget and exacting requirements.

 1 Learnaboutgmp (2015) ‘The Top 7: How To Reduce Manufacturing Human Error’ [Online] Available at https://learnaboutgmp.com/good-manufacturing-practices-cgmp/the-top-7-how-to-reduce-manufacturing-human-error/ (Accessed 9th April 2021), paragraph 1.